For purposes of Chapter 102. of the Administrative Code:

 (A) Meetings; quorum; action

 The commission will act only at a meeting conducted in accordance with this rule.
-A majority of the members of the commission constitutes a quorum.
-No action will be taken by the commission without the concurrence of a majority of the members.
-Where necessary, Robert’s Rules of Order will be used as a guide to the proceedings of the commission.
+Four members of the commission constitutes a quorum.
+No action will be taken by the commission without the concurrence of four members of the commission.
+Where necessary, Robert's Rules of Order Newly Revised will be used as a guide to the proceedings of the commission.

 (B) Notice of meetings